library("nfidd")

 Objectives

-In this session, we’ll introduce censoring and right truncation as typical properties of infectious disease data sets, using the delay from symptom onset to hospitalisation as an example.
+In this session, we’ll introduce censoring and right truncation as typical properties of the process that generates infectious disease data sets, using the delay from symptom onset to hospitalisation as an example.

 Source file